-Use Cases
+Use cases

 What diligence looks like when you can see the logic.

-The Situation
+The situation

-The analyst uploads the model to Model Maestro.
-Within the first pass, three issues surface: a revenue line that is hardcoded rather than formula-driven, a working capital assumption that does not reconcile between the balance sheet and cash flow tabs, and a tax rate that appears to have been fixed at a rate inconsistent with the company's jurisdiction.
+On the first pass through Model Maestro: a hardcoded revenue line, a working capital assumption that does not reconcile between the balance sheet and cash flow tabs, and a tax rate fixed inconsistently with the company's jurisdiction.
+None visible from reading the model — all required tracing the logic.

 Tools usedModel Maestro